FrostyCoolSlug/goxlr-utility-streamdeck/README.md

 ## Troubleshooting
 ### The Icons are Red
-This means that either the Stream Deck cannot connect to the GoXLR Utility, or the GoXLR is unplugged or not found.
+This means that either the Stream Deck cannot connect to the GoXLR Utility, the GoXLR is unplugged or not found, or a selected action cannot be performed on your device (For example, attempting to execute FX commands on a mini).
 Double-check the Utility to make sure it's functional and present.
 If you've swapped your GoXLR with another one, click on each of the actions, which should make them resync.